 AT WITS’ HEND

-Henderson wants loan away from Man Utd in January to boost Euro 2020 dream
+Henderson wants a loan away from Man Utd in January to boost Euro 2020 dream.

 OUT OF JOINT

-Watch as UFC star’s dislocated shoulder popped back in as he screams in agony
+Watch as UFC star’s dislocated shoulder pops back in as he screams in agony.

 LET’S BE FRANK